George Washington University: Rankings and reputation

-The 2020 U.S. News & World Report ranks GWU Law School as fifth best in the U.S. for its international law program, fifth best for intellectual law, second best for part-time law, and as the 22nd best law school in the United States.
-The National Law Journal ranked GWU Law 21st for law schools that sent the highest percentage of new graduates to NLJ 250 law firms, the largest and most prominent law practices in the U.S.
+The 2020 U.S. News & World Report ranks GW Law School as fifth best in the U.S. for its international law program, fifth best for intellectual law, second best for part-time law, and as the 22nd best law school in the United States.
+The National Law Journal ranked GW Law 21st for law schools that sent the highest percentage of new graduates to NLJ 250 law firms, the largest and most prominent law practices in the U.S.

 George Washington is ranked 61st for the "Best Global Universities for Social Sciences and Public Health 2018" by U.S. News & World Report.

-The Times Higher Education ranks GWU as having the 64th best law program in the world in 2019.
+The Times Higher Education ranks GW as having the 64th best law program in the world in 2019.

 Research

 George Washington University is the largest research university in Washington, D.C.
-According to the National Science Foundation, GWU spent $260 million on research and development in 2018, ranking it 89th in the nation.
+According to the National Science Foundation, the university spent $260 million on research and development in 2018, ranking it 89th in the nation.
+In 2023, GW was invited to join the Association of American Universities.

 Centers and institutes

-George Washington University has many research centers including (non-exhaustive):
+George Washington University has many research centers, including: